 - The value or basis of virtual currency received as payment for goods and services is the fair market value of virtual currency in US dollars as of the date of receipt.

-- If you successfully “Mine” virtual currency, then the fair market value of the virtual currency is included in gross income as of the date of receipt.
+- If you successfully “Mine” virtual currency, the fair market value of the virtual currency is included in gross income as of the date of receipt.

 - If you make a payment to an independent contractor using virtual currency, you are subject to the same information reporting requirements as any other payment made in property.